drone/docs/content/usage/steps.md

 ```

 For security reasons this option is only available to trusted repositories.
 Trusted repositories are enabled on a per-repository basis by a Drone administrator from your repository settings screen.

-# Timeouts

-There is a default 60 minute timeout for your build.
-This can be increased by a Drone administrator from your repository settings screen.

-# Triggers

-Builds are triggered primarily by `push` and `pull_request` hooks from your remote system (ie GitHub).
-Sometimes changes to an upstream project have a cascading impact on downstream projects.
-You can trigger cascading builds using the [trigger](/plugins/downstream/) plugin.

-# Scheduling

-Drone does not have any builtin scheduling capabilities.
-For scheduled builds (ie nightly builds) we recommend using the Drone command line tools with cron to trigger builds at scheduled intervals.

 # Skip Commits